Mingkai14/DDGWizard/README.md

      Do not include complete same data in your xls file.

   There is a sample file in Your_Path/DDGWizard/src/sample_pred.xls
+  (If you want to perform predictions for saturation mutagenesis or full-site saturation mutagenesis, we recommend using our provided utility_tool.py script.)

   --db_folder_path
   Provide folder path of your blast database.